-Since we’re asked about user text vandalism so often we thought we’d attempt to write some thoughts on the subject, so here they are:
+Since we’re often asked about user text vandalism we thought we’d attempt to write some thoughts on the subject, so here they are:

 - Two of the largest and oldest newspaper digitization projects to include crowdsourced user text correction, Trove from the National Library of Australia and the California Newspaper Collection (CDNC) have both carried out studies to attempt to detect vandalism.
 Both found occurrences of vandalism to be extremely rare, and in the case of the CDNC they couldn’t find any occurrences at all!
 This doesn’t prove much of course, as subtle acts of vandalism can be hard to detect in a huge collection of newspapers, and some cases have been detected in Trove (though it’s a miniscule proportion of the many millions of OCR errors corrected by that project).
 What it suggests though is that for most newspaper digitization projects there is only a low risk that users will use crowdsourcing tools to vandalize text.